 In addition to $\xi$, the other exponent of central interest is the $\chi$ for which the standard deviation of the passage time over distance $r$ ``grows like $r^\chi$.''
 Our precise assumptions related to this standard deviation are given in A2 below.
-It is known \cite{C13} that under ``reasonable'' hypotheses and definitions, $\chi,\xi$ are related by $\chi=2\xi-1$.
+It is known \cite{C13} that under strong assumptions and reasonable definitions of the exponents, $\chi,\xi$ are related by $\chi=2\xi-1$, in all dimensions.

-As mentioned above, our assumptions of basic model properties cannot be verified for any specific model of FPP; the best known exponential bounds are on scale $r^{1/2}$ (\cite{Ke93}, \cite{Ta95}, \cite{DK14}) whereas for $d=2$ the conjectured value of $\chi$ is 1/3.
-An exponential bound on scale $r^{1/3}$ is known for certain integrable models of last passage percolation (LPP) for $d=2$, however---in \cite{BSS16} (extracted from \cite{BFP14}) and \cite{LR10} for LPP on $\ZZ^2$ with exponential passage times, in \cite{LM01}, \cite{LMR02} for LPP based on a Poisson process in the unit square, and in \cite{CLW16} for LPP on $\ZZ^2$ with geometric passage times.
+As mentioned above, our assumptions of basic model properties cannot be verified for any specific model of FPP; they would imply an exponential bound on scale $r^\chi$ for the true $\chi$, whereas the best known exponential bounds for $d=2$ are on scale $r^{1/2}$ (\cite{Ke93}, \cite{Ta95}, \cite{DK14}) compared to the conjectured value of $\chi=1/3$.
+An exponential bound on scale $r^{1/3}$ is known for certain integrable models of last passage percolation (LPP) for $d=2$, however---in \cite{BSS16} (extracted from \cite{BFP14}) and in \cite{LR10} for LPP on $\ZZ^2$ with exponential passage times, in \cite{LM01}, \cite{LMR02} for LPP based on a Poisson process in the unit square, and in \cite{CLW16} for LPP on $\ZZ^2$ with geometric passage times.

 For $d\geq 3$ there is no generally-agreed-upon value of $\chi$ in the physics literature.
-Heuristics and simulations suggest that $\chi$ should decrease with dimension; simulations in \cite{ROM15} for a model believed to be in the same (KPZ) universality class as FPP show a decrease from $\chi=.33$ to $\chi=.054$ as $d$ increases from 2 to 7.
+Simulations suggest that $\chi$ should decrease with dimension; simulations in \cite{ROM15} for a model believed to be in the same (KPZ) universality class as FPP show a decrease from $\chi=.33$ to $\chi=.054$ as $d$ increases from 2 to 7.
 Some have predicted the existence of a finite upper critical dimension, possibly as low as 3.5, above which $\chi=0$ (\cite{Fo08},\cite{LW05}); others predict that $\chi$ is positive for all $d$ (\cite{AOF14},\cite{MPPR02}), with simulations in \cite{KK14} showing $\chi>0$ all the way to $d=12$, decaying approximately as $1/(d+1)$.
 Our results here require $\chi>0$ so they only have content below the upper critical dimension, should it be finite.